Marijuana/Cannabis Addiction

 Can Medical Marijuana Lead to Addiction?

-Where to Get Help for Cannabis Use Disorder
+How to Get Help for Cannabis Use Disorder?

 If you or a loved one may be suffering from cannabis use disorder, the first step to recovery is identifying it and seeking help for it.
 There are many paths you can choose for your journey toward sobriety.